cran-task-views/CausalInference/CausalInference.md

     effects with binary endogenous treatment and instrument.
     `r pkg("icsw")` implements inverse compliance score
-    weighting for estimating average treatment effects with an instrumental variable.
-More details and a longer list of packages for IV methods can be found in `r view("Econometrics", "Instrumental variables")` in the `r view("Econometrics")` task view.
+    weighting for estimating average treatment effects with an instrumental variable.  `r pkg("ivdesc")` gives descriptive statistics for the complier, never-taker and always-taker subpopulations.
+    More details and a longer list of packages for
+    IV methods can be found in `r view("Econometrics", "Instrumental variables")` in the `r view("Econometrics")` task view.
 -   *Mediation analysis* can be performed with `r pkg("cfma")`